Connect with us

 At every stage of my life, I’ve felt confident that I knew the reasons why I was put on this earth.
 And at every stage I learned that I still didn’t know what I thought I knew.

 I love owning restaurants.
 I used to believe it was what I was meant to do.
-Though in the past decade, I have come to believe that I fell in love with the restaurant business so it would me to what I am truly SUPPOSED to do— Serve others.
+Though in the past decade, I have come to believe that I fell in love with the restaurant business so it would lead me to what I am truly SUPPOSED to do— Serve others.

 I know that statement sounds pious and self-aggrandizing.
 Trust me, it wasn’t easy to type.
 But it’s how I truly feel and I’m not ashamed to admit it.
 Somewhere along the way this selfish, self-centered, egotistical, and narcissistic restaurateur/columnist did a 180 and began prioritizing serving the community as much as serving guests.
 These days I gain joy out of being a very small cog in a machine that serves others.